WHAT DO PROCESS SERVERS IN MINNESOTA DO?

 Service by publication must be shown by the affidavit of the printer or the printer’s designee, the certificate of the sheriff or other peace officer doing the service, the written admission or acknowledgment of the party served, or by the affidavit of any other person doing the service.
 If notice is not given publicly, the evidence of service must include the date, location, and method of service.
 Service should be valid even if no evidence of service is made.

-Serving of process in Minnesota and around the country may now be obtained from a single, reliable source: Undisputed Legal.
+The process of serving in Minnesota and around the country may now be obtained from a single, reliable source: Undisputed Legal.
 We serve your legal papers throughout the country in line with all applicable local, state, and federal laws.
 As we continue to include cutting-edge innovation and engineering into our investigation techniques, we are better able to acquire precise data and collect evidence, leading to a more conclusive resolution in our search for your suspect.
 For us, the bottom line is always providing excellent service.
 Put your trust in the professionalism, dependability, and competence of our servers situated in Minnesota.

 OUR PROCESS